Enter your email address below and subscribe to our newsletter

 Ingredients

-Spring Onion, Zucchini, Mushrooms, Sweetcorn, Korean pancake flour, Cold water, and Cooking Oil.
+Spring Onion, Zucchini, Carrot, All-Purpose Flour, Cornstarch, Baking powder, Cold Water, and Cooking Oil.

-The word “pa” means “green onions”; this means they are an integral component of this dish.
+The word “pa” means “green onions”.
 Some Koreans choose garlic chives instead; both herbs are interchangeable.
-The spring onions add a sweet onion flavour to the pancake.
-The pancake batter is a simple mix that consists of rice flour, potato starch, and wheat flour.
+The spring onions add a sweet onion flavor to the pancake.
+The pancake batter is a simple mix that consists of flour, cornstarch, baking powder and cold water.
 Koreans purchase pre-packaged pancake flour (Buchim-garu) that is pre-seasoned.
 You can find this Korean pancake mix online.

 Yachaejeon has an irresistible crunch.
 It is traditionally made in a well-oiled pan, with the spring onions laid parallel on it.
 This is followed by the batter being poured over the spring onions.
 Some Koreans layer the ingredients, then pour egg on top.
 This is a bit time-consuming; you can easily just mix the egg into the batter and the sautéed ingredients to get a similar result.
-Mushrooms add an umami flavour to the yachaejeon, zucchini offers creaminess, whilst sweet corn has a sweetness and crunch.
-You can add other types of vegetables, such as red bell peppers, non-spicy chilies, and caramelized onions, to the pancake batter to create different versions of the Yachaejeon.
+Carrots add a sweet flavor to the yachaejeon, zucchini offers creaminess, whilst spring onions add a savory flavor.
+You can add other vegetables, such as red bell peppers, non-spicy chilies, and caramelized onions, to the pancake batter to create different versions of Yachaejeon.
+Pajeon batter is usually thin, resulting in a sturdy yet slender pancake that ensures crispiness.

 Instructions

-Set the batter aside, add cooking oil to a pan, and set the temperature to medium-high.
-Sauté the mushrooms and zucchini until tender.
-Add the spring onions and sweetcorn, and sauté for an extra 2 minutes.
+Set the batter aside, add cooking oil to a pan, and heat the pan over medium-high heat.
+Add the spring onions, zucchi and carrots to the bowl and mix.

 Prepare the dipping sauce by adding dark soy sauce, white vinegar, and sesame seed oil to a small bowl with a sprinkle of white pepper to add flavour.
 The Yachaejeon is ready to serve with the dipping sauce.